-Mr Philip Mitchell Non-l Executive Chairman Experience and expertise Mr Mitchell has significant experience in mining M&A having held former roles as Head of Business Development and Strategy at Rio Tinto, CFO of Rio Tinto Iron of member of the Executive Committee at Anglo American and also headed acquisit for billionaire Robert Friedland's company, High Power Exploration.
-As Head of Business Development and Strategy at Rio Tinto, Mr Mitchell was responsible for managing all aspects of the company's asset and commodity portfoli including the Ranger uranium mine in addition to the strategic positioning of the company.
+Experience and expertise Mr Mitchell has significant experience in mining M&A having held former roles as Head of Business Development and Strategy at Rio Tinto, CFO of Rio Tinto Iron Ore, member of the Executive Committee at Anglo American and also headed acquisitions for billionaire Robert Friedland's company, High Power Exploration.
+As Head of Business Development and Strategy at Rio Tinto, Mr Mitchell was responsible for managing all aspects of the company's asset and commodity portfolio, including the Ranger uranium mine in addition to the strategic positioning of the company.
 Mr Mitchell was also accountable for portfolio M&A acquisitions and divestments, in addition to the daily management of the BHP takeover proposal.
 As the Chief Financial Officer of Rio Tinto's iron ore business, one the largest Australian business units, he oversaw all commercial aspects of the business including relationships with all JV partners and with government.
 Mr Mitchell was also responsible for developing the strategic plan that saw Rio Tinto Iron Ore dominate profitable expansion to support China's growth.
 In 2021, Mr Mitchell lead the acquisition of the Nimba Iron Ore project for Robert Friedland's HPX including the purchase arrangements with BHP, Newmont and Orano and the negotiation of the agreements with the Governments of Guinea and Liberia.
-Mr Mitchell holds a Bachelor of Economics Degree at the Australian Nuniversity National Date of appointment 21 December 2021 Other current public directorships None Former public directorships in last 3 years None Interests in shares and Shares 8,000,000 options Options -
+Mr Mitchell holds a Bachelor of Economics Degree at the Australian National University.
+Date of appointment 21 December 2021 Other current public directorships None Former public directorships in last 3 years None Former public Shares 8,000,000 directorships in last 3 years Options -